VaniaAgnes/vending-machine-fsm/README.md

 Input:

 - A dollar ($1): Money with 1 dollar nominal.
-- A quarter (25c): Money with 25 cent nominal.
+- A quater (25c): Money with 25 cent nominal.

 Output: